 Like most of the other trees, it doesn’t require a lot of care, but it helps to prune it in winter to keep it healthy and create better airflow in the canopy.

-Recently, seedlings are being bred for their resistance to various diseases that target crabapple trees.
-So if you have an old tree that is on its last legs, you can replace it with a stronger sapling and keep the crab apple presence.
+Recently, seedlings have been bred for their resistance to various diseases that target crabapple trees.
+So if you have an old tree on its last legs, you can replace it with a stronger sapling and keep the crabapple presence.

-The bees love these white and pink blossoms.
+The bees love the white and pink blossoms of these small trees.
 The colors vary depending on the variety you choose.

 The symphony created by the bees as they carry out their floral visitation fills the air in the spring.

-Although the blooms only last about three weeks, they are a valuable asset to any beekeeper or wild colony.
+Although the blooms only last about three weeks, they are a valuable asset to beekeepers and wild bee colonies.

 Black Locust Trees